 Why are my test results “undetermined”?

 Undetermined or indeterminate results happen if no onset or offset is observed during the sampling window.
-While considered atypical if you are using a standard protocol, this is generally indicative of misalignment and a starting point for treatment.
-It could be that your phase is delayed or advanced significantly, or that your body is producing too much or not enough melatonin to make an accurate determination.
-Alternatively, your physician may have adjusted the sampling schedule to look for a specific melatonin production level at a specific time, so the determination of onset or offset may not be important to your specific sleep disruption.
+This does not mean that the test has failed or that there was a problem with your collections.
+Usually this is a result of your body’s own production cycle and simply means that your onset could not be calculated based on the melatonin values in your samples.
+This could be due to a significant phase delay or advance, or that your body is producing too much or not enough melatonin to make an accurate determination.
+Alternatively, your physician may have adjusted the sampling schedule to look for a specific melatonin production level at a specific time, so the determination of onset or offset may not be relevant to your specific sleep disruption.

-In all cases, this is where you can learn more about your body and work closely with your sleep-health provider.
+In most cases, this is where you can work closely with your sleep-health provider to better understand how your symptoms may align with your results.